-Matthew Tanner, Ph.D., has over ten years of experience advising clients across the power-sector value chain on strategy, risk, and planning matters.
+Matthew Tanner, PhD, is a managing director in BRG’s Energy & Climate practice and has fifteen years of experience advising clients across the power-sector value chain on strategy, risk, and planning.

-His expertise includes renewable integration, market transformation, power systems modeling and forecasting, utility resource planning, and risk simulation.
-He advises clients on market opportunities, risks of changing market structures, resource planning, and investment strategy under uncertainty.
+He co-leads the Power and Renewables team, and his expertise includes power finance advising, renewable integration, emerging technologies, power procurement, market transformation, power market hedging, utility resource planning, and risk evaluation.
+He has advised some of the world’s largest IPPs, investors, utilities, and corporate power consumers on market opportunities, risks of changing market structures, resource procurement, and investment strategies.

-Dr. Tanner provides highly analytical and creative approaches for utilities, investors, independent power producers, and other market participants to evaluate emerging market opportunities and adapt their business models as decarbonization drives market changes.
-He has deep expertise in modeling power markets, optimizing generator portfolios, and assessing the impact of technology on the power sector.
-He is an expert in helping clients understand underlying market drivers and regulatory and technological changes in the power sector and in helping utilities operate their systems reliably, reduce emissions, and minimize cost.
+Dr. Tanner provides highly analytical and creative approaches for clients to adapt their business models as decarbonization regulations drive power market changes.
+He has deep expertise in power economics and valuation through modeling of power markets, optimizing generator portfolios, and assessing the impact of emerging technology on the power sector.
+He is an expert in helping clients understand fundamental underlying market drivers and regulatory and technological changes in the power sector that impact revenue, operations, and investment opportunities.
+He also helps utilities and system operators understand future requirements to operate the power system reliably while reducing emissions and minimizing cost.

 Areas of Expertise